Rumpler Tropfenwagen: Performance, models, influence

 Weighing 1400 kg, the Tropfenwagen was nevertheless capable of 70 mph on its mere 36 hp.
 This performance got the attention of Benz & Cie.'s chief engineer, Hans Nibel.
 Nibel conceived the Mercedes-Benz Tropfenwagen racers using the virtually unchanged Rumpler chassis.
 Poor sales and increasing losses led Benz to abandon the project.
 Later Auto Union racing cars resembled the Benz Tropfenwagen racers and were built in part by Rumpler engineers.

 Rumpler made another attempt in 1924, the 4A106, which used a 50 hp 2614 cc inline 4-cylinder engine.
 This compelled a growth in wheelbase, with a consequent increase in seating to six or seven.

 Sales

 Although the car was very advanced for its time, it sold poorly – about 100 cars were built.
 Sales were hindered by small problems at the start (cooling, steering), the appearance of the vehicle, and the absence of a luggage compartment.
 Most were sold as taxis, where easy boarding and the high ceiling were advantages.
 The last cars were built in 1925.

 In Metropolis

 The Tropfenwagen became famous thanks to the film Metropolis, in which Rumplers found a burning end.
 It also inspired the Mercedes-Benz 130H / 150H / 170H road cars.

 Surviving specimen

-Only two examples are known to survive, one in the MVG public transportation museum in Munich, and one in the German Museum of Technology in Berlin.
+Only two examples are known to survive, one in the Verkehrszentrum branch of the Deutsches Museum in Munich, and one in the German Museum of Technology in Berlin.